oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ## Section 10 : Copyright

 Copyright (c) 2014-2021 Oracle and/or its affiliates.
-All rights reserved.